 Requests are submitted by the agency head in a letter addressed to the Director of the Budget.
 Executive directive requests will be handled as received from the agencies, although requests prior to the end of the fiscal year should be presented in time to anticipate the fiscal year closing of accounts.
+Agencies requesting an executive directive that affects its budget should always submit requests to the Division of the Budget first and avoid making requests directly to the Governor's Office.
 Agency requests should include: